-When you are running a complex ad setup with many display conditions or visitor conditions set up with your ads, you might ask yourself what happens if none of the ads is matching the criteria to show up on specific pages or for some visitors.
-The solution is a fallback ad or passback ad, an ad that has no limiting conditions and will therefore show if none of the others match.
+When running a complex ad setup with many display conditions or visitor conditions set up with your ads, you might ask yourself what happens if none of the ads matches the criteria to show up on specific pages or for some visitors.
+The solution is a fallback ad or passback ad, an ad with no restrictive conditions that will, therefore, show if none of the others match.
 In this tutorial, I am going to show you how to set it them up.

 About passback ads